 In some instances, departments may wish to add course content to the core course that is designated as "agency specific."
-This may include information on agency policies and procedures (e.g., court consent decrees, sexual harassment, transitioning into a new jail, operating new supervision programs, etc.).
-Whenever supplemental curriculum is added, instructional objectives must be written for the material.
+This may include information on agency policies and procedures (e.g., court consent decrees, transitioning into a new jail, operating new supervision programs, etc.).
+Whenever supplemental curricula are added, performance objectives must be written for the material.